openweb3-io/miniapps/apps/docs/platform/events.md

 # Events

-Events are signals, sent from Telegram native application in case, when some external action was done.
+Events are signals, sent from Openweb3 native application in case, when some external action was done.
 Like methods, each event has its unique name and parameters.

 ## Web